Lamar Alexander Announces He's Opposed to Impeachment Witnesses

 “There is no need for more evidence to conclude that the president withheld United States aid, at least in part, to pressure Ukraine to investigate the Bidens; the House managers have proved this with what they call a ‘mountain of overwhelming evidence,’ the senator added.
 “There is no need to consider further the frivolous second article of impeachment that would remove the president for asserting his constitutional prerogative to protect confidential conversations with his close advisers.”

-The retiring Tennessee Republican’s decision all but determines that the Senate will not have the support required to subpoena more witnesses and evidence at Friday’s highly anticipated vote and all but points to the trial coming to a swift close.
+The retiring Tennessee Republican’s decision signals that the Senate will not have the support required to subpoena more witnesses and evidence at Friday’s highly anticipated vote and all but points to the trial coming to a swift close.
 51 votes are needed to impel witnesses or 50 if Supreme Court Chief Justice John Roberts were to cast the unlikely tie-breaking vote.

+The development comes amid calls from Democrats to hear from former White House National Security Advisor John Bolton.
+On Sunday, the New York Times reported that his forthcoming book alleges that President Trump sought to link U.S. military aid to Ukraine to investigations into allegations of corruption against former Vice President and 2020 Democrat candidate Joe Biden, and his son, Hunter Biden.
+President Trump has denied the allegations, calling them categorically “false” while meeting with Israeli Prime Minister Benjamin Netanyahu in the Oval Office Wednesday.
+Earlier Wednesday, President Trump slammed Bolton in a pair of tweets, accusing him of writing a “nasty & untrue book” about his tenure in the White House.

-Earlier Thursday, Alexander and fellow moderate Republican Sen. Lisa Murkowski (AK) joined a question asking that even if former White House National Security Advisor John Bolton were to testify, “isn’t it true that the allegations would not rise to an impeachable offense” and “his testimony would add nothing?”
+Before Thursday’s Senate question period adjourned, Alexander and fellow moderate Republican Sen. Lisa Murkowski (AK) joined a question asking that even if former White House National Security Advisor John Bolton was to testify, “isn’t it true that the allegations would not rise to an impeachable offense” and “his testimony would add nothing?”

 Breaking with the overwhelming majority of her Republican colleagues was Sen. Susan Collins (ME), who announced that she will vote for witnesses as “the most sensible way to proceed.”